BOOK NAME: THE WORLD BELONGS TO ANIMALS

-The context of the book is how we should conserve our ecosystem and how are we securing them to our future generations.
-The book takes us through the eyes of each animal and understand their environment through them.
+The context of the book is how we should conserve our ecosystem and how are we securing them for our future generations.
+The book takes us through the eyes of each animal and understands their environment through them.
 Each animal emphasis how they are important to the environment and how we can protect them.

-Important details are added about each animals in short texts.
-As they are a simple poem, the child can understand them easily.
+Important details are added about each animal in short texts.
+As they are simple poems, the child can understand them easily.

 A tortoise famously taught us that slow and steady wins the race,

 Monkeys have played their part in discovering the marvels of space,